kyang5/coursedescriptions/source/spring.rst

-:doc:`comp 170`
+:doc:`comp180`
-    | Section 03L (3179) Credits: 3; (In person); Laboratory
+    | Section 01 (5122) Credits: 3; (In person); Lecture
-    | Instructor: Honig,William
+    | Instructor: Xiao,Ting
-    |Cuneo Hall:311 (Lake Shore) Tuesday 11:30AM-12:45
+    |Crown Center:105 (Lake Shore) Monday, Wednesday, Friday 09:20AM-10:10

 	**Notes**
-        This course is restricted to students in the College of Arts and Sciences.
-Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.
-        Students enrolled in COMP 170-003 (Lecture) will be automatically enrolled in COMP 170-03L (Lab).
-        This course is restricted to undergraduate students.
-Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

-:doc:`comp 170`
-    | Section 04L (3180) Credits: 3; (In person); Laboratory
-    | Instructor: Honig,William
-    |Cuneo Hall:311 (Lake Shore) Thursday 11:30AM-12:45

-	**Notes**
-        This course is restricted to students in the College of Arts and Sciences.
-Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.
-        Students enrolled in COMP 170-004 (Lecture) will be automatically enrolled in COMP 170-04L (Lab).
-        This course is restricted to undergraduate students.
-Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

-:doc:`comp 170`
-    | Section 05L (6111) Credits: 3; (Hybrid); Laboratory
-    | Instructor: Harrington,Andrew N
-    |Cuneo Hall:311 (Lake Shore) Friday 11:30AM-12:20

-	**Notes**
         This is a hybrid class.
 More details will be forthcoming.
         This course is restricted to students in the College of Arts and Sciences.
 Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.
         Students enrolled in COMP 170-005 (Lecture) will be automatically enrolled in COMP 170-05L (Lab).
         This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

-:doc:`comp 180`
-    | Section 001 (5122) Credits: 3; (In person); Lecture
-    | Instructor: Xiao,Ting
-    |Crown Center:105 (Lake Shore) Monday, Wednesday, Friday 09:20AM-10:10

-:doc:`comp 250`
+:doc:`comp250`
-    | Section 01W (2533) Credits: 3; (In person); Lecture
+    | Section 1W (2533) Credits: 3; (In person); Lecture
     | Instructor: Schwab,Roxanne
     |Information Commons:111 (Water Tower) Monday, Wednesday 02:45PM-04:00